John Blow: Early life and education

 Blow was probably born in the village of Collingham in Nottinghamshire.
 The parish registers at Newark record the baptisms of Blow and of his brother and sister, the marriage of his parents, and the burial of his father.
 The register of Lambeth degrees notes that in 1677, on taking his doctorate, Blow said that his birthplace was 'the faithful borough of Newark'.
 As he was baptised on 23 February 1649, he was likely born only a short while before.
 As a boy, he was selected as a chorister of the Chapel Royal, and distinguished himself by his proficiency in music.

 Blow composed several anthems at an unusually early age, including Lord, Thou hast been our refuge, Lord, rebuke me not and the so-called "club anthem", I will always give thanks, the last in collaboration with Pelham Humfrey and William Turner, either in honour of a victory over the Dutch in 1665, or more probably simply to commemorate the friendly intercourse of the three choristers.

-Early career
+Career

 In 1668, he was an organist at Westminster Abbey.
 He composed a two-part setting of Robert Herrick's "Goe, perjur'd man", written at the request of Charles II to imitate Giacomo Carissimi's "Dite, o cieli".
 In 1674, he was made a gentleman of the Chapel Royal and Master of the Children of the Chapel Royal.